An engineer with a passion for drawing manga, typography, and graphical user interface

 Continuing personal projects

-I maintained my interest in evolving platforms and consistently updated my apps.
-For Typography Insight, I added support for Retina displays and introduced new features, such as Kerning practice.
-With the launch of the Adobe Creative Cloud SDK, I integrated Adobe Typekit into Typography Insight.
-As a big fan of casual games, I also created several games inspired by everyday life.
+Alongside my professional work, I continued developing personal projects to explore evolving platforms and technologies.
+For Typography Insight, I added Retina display support and introduced new features such as kerning practice.
+With the release of the Adobe Creative Cloud SDK, I integrated Adobe Typekit into the app.

 These personal projects allowed me to keep learning and stay up to date with the latest technology and UX developments, which in turn helped enhance my work at Microsoft.
 This continuous growth created a strong synergy between my personal and professional endeavors.

-Developer Experience Design – Synergy between my two different backgrounds in design and development
+Developer Experience Design – Synergy between my two different backgrounds in design and engineering

 As a designer with a developer background, I have always been passionate about bridging the gap between design and engineering.
 Having experienced firsthand the importance of UX in software development, I wanted to find a way to contribute to improving the developer experience at Microsoft.